wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/manage-solutions-power-automate/includes/6-build-deploy-complex-solution.md

-Take a look at this video which walks you through the following:
+Take a look at this video that walks you through the following:

 -   How to package Power Apps canvas app, Power Automate flow, and a Common Data Service entity with an Option Set field into a solution